 The Batch Analysis command on the Tools menu displays the Batch Analysis dialog.
-This dialog allows running a batch of saved analyses in succession.
+This dialog allows running a batch of pre-created analyses (ANL files) in succession (see GENERAL: Creating an Analysis .
 Analyses are created via the Analyze command on the Tools menu.
 They are saved as .anl files using the Save Analysis button on the Analyze dialog.
 When running a batch of analyses, the results may either be plotted/copied to an Excel workbook, or output to a text file.

 Use the Add Files button to add analysis files to the list via a multi-selection Open dialog.
 The entire list of analyses will be performed when an action is specified.

 Use the Remove File button to remove a highlighted file from the list.
 This button is disabled if no files are highlighted.

 Use the Move Up and Move Down buttons to reorder a highlighted file in the list.
 This button is disabled if no files are highlighted.

 Copying/Plotting to Excel